ivgiuliani/pyskip/README.md

   Short answer: no. Long answer: it's an experimental project that showed some interesting results but it's considerably slower than classical python dictionaries.

+- *I can't run the tests, why?*

+  That's probably because we rely on unittest2.
+See instructions on
+	how to install them here: http://pypi.python.org/pypi/unittest2